alecervi/switchboard-coherence-corpus/README.md

 # switchboard-coherence-corpus
-Official repository of the Switchboard Coherence (SWBD-Coh) corpus
+Official repository of the Switchboard Coherence (SWBD-Coh) corpus.

+All the data of SWBD-Coh are coming soon!